Ma-nas/CODESOFT/README.md

 This project focuses on detecting fraudulent credit card transactions using machine learning algorithms — **Logistic Regression** and **Random Forest Classifier**.
 The dataset is highly imbalanced, and we handle this using **SMOTE (Synthetic Minority Oversampling Technique)** to improve model performance.

 ---
+# Workflow

+1. Load the dataset using Pandas.
+2. Check class imbalance in the target (`is_fraud`).
+3. Preprocess the data (scaling/normalization).
+4. Use SMOTE to balance fraud and non-fraud classes.
+5. Split data into training and testing sets.
+6. Train Logistic Regression and Random Forest models.
+7. Evaluate using confusion matrix, classification report, and ROC AUC score.
+8. Compare models based on fraud recall and accuracy.
+9. Visualize confusion matrix using Seaborn.

 ## 📁 Dataset
 - (https://www.kaggle.com/datasets/kartik2112/fraud-detection)